joa0323/creative-case-study/README.md

 While working on it, the idea naturally grew into something much bigger.

-Instead of creating one object, I ended up building a full themed scene with characters, decorations and small details.
+Instead of creating one object, I ended up creating a full themed scene with characters, decorations and small details.

 ---
 ## How I worked